AmateurCod-er/Youtube-Community-Post-Downloader-scuffed-edition-/README.md

 3. Just run the script

-Refer to Tutorial.mp4 that I included.
+Refer to Tutorial.mp4 that I included if you're still confused.

 ## Log:
 ##### 2024-08-18: Uploaded it to github